Case Study

 OVERVIEW

-Scribetech has been working with the NHS in the UK for over 20 years, providing clinical documentation services through teams based in Manchester and Bangalore.
-The evolution of speech recognition tools and emergence of AI and natural language processing (NLP) technologies presented an opportunity to build a voice-AI based solution that could provide greater efficiency and accuracy at a competitive price.
+Scribetech has partnered with the NHS for over two decades, delivering clinical documentation services through teams in Manchester and Bangalore.
+As advancements in speech recognition, AI, and natural language processing (NLP) accelerated, Scribetech saw the opportunity to create a voice-AI solution that could dramatically improve efficiency and accuracy—while remaining cost-effective.

 Expertise